jule64/BinanceTrader/README.md

 ```

 ### 2. Create a `apikeys.json` file in the `./apikeys` folder and add your FTX api keys to it:

-**READ-ONLY APP:**  Note a read-only version of the app is available in the `read-only-app` branch.
-The read-only version does not require an API key and might be a better option for those wanting to test the app first before using the full feature app.

 ```
 cd ./apikeys